Photo by Andrew Sherman, July 2017, Dallas TX

-Experimental industrial duo ManifestiV consist of ¶ Taylor's oversized baritone guitar versus EvE's self-made electronic vibraphone.
+Experimental industrial duo ManifestiV consist of ¶ Taylor's down-tuned guitars versus EvE's self-made electronic vibraphone over industrial-tinged bass heavy beats spewing from a laptop.
 Before forming the band in Vallejo CA just north of San Francisco in January 2014, the two had met in 2011 while attending mortuary school in Dallas.
 Studying to become an embalmer & medical examiner respectively, their chemistry exceeded enough to co-operate a funeral home together.
 With bodies built to perpetually tour the world for scores before opting to retire into the funeral business too early in life, ¶ & EvE reverted to combining their life-long passions of music & art with a concise goal in mind: manifest the purest experiences their art could facilitate while influencing others to function more honestly, healthfully & inspirationally.

 This ManifestiV approach first took a momentum of its own when ¶ brought the bones of what would become debut Einer Sie Gern to EvE for listening inspiration to kickstart her next gallery, which eventually became the album's artwork.
 "After spending 15 years in bands in Texas, I wanted to make a different type of band to keep the universal relativity of these songs very close to my heart non-cliché & intriguing.
 Little did I know for the years I'd already known her, EvE had mastered a closet instrument [the vibraphone] she'd never bust out at my previous bands' practices.
 Made sense why, once she told me what it was," ¶ reminisces.
 Not having a vibraphone, EvE compressed her pre-mortuary engineering gumption from her US Naval work on F-18 jets to a simpler more connective purpose: building a custom electric vibraphone.
 No microphones, resonators, dampeners or motors the instrument usually includes: only pickups that electrically enable its sounds to be as adaptable as a guitars or synthesizers.